Home » A Woman’s Guide to Cold Weather Hiking; Clothes, Gear, & Tips

 Think of getting ready for a winter hike as assembling a cake, from top to bottom. 🎂 Let’s cover all the essential layers below! ⬇️

-Women’s Cold Weather Hiking Clothing and Gear
+Women’s Cold Weather Hiking Clothes & Gear List

 1: Wool socks 🧦

-👣 A warm, wool sock is super important for staying warm on cold winter hikes.
+👣 A warm, wool sock is super important for staying warm on cold hikes.
 As you work up a sweat, wool will be your friend as it is moisture-wicking and known as the best all-season natural insulator on Earth.

 Mount Jackson in NH with my Smartwool socks 🧦